Neat Gmail Feature: Custom Theme

 How to disable mailto links in your browser

 Outside of accidentally opening Internet Explorer the biggest annoyance on the web is mailto links.
 These are usually masqueraded as a ‘Contact Us’ link which you’d expect to forward to a web form.
-What ends up happening is either your operating system attempts to open a mail program (who still uses those, seriously?) or it forwards you to gmail (less annoying but still annoying as hell).
+What ends up happening is either your operating system attempts to open a mail program (who still uses those, seriously?) or it forwards you to Gmail (less annoying but still annoying as hell).

 Here’s how to disable mailto links in Firefox and Chrome.